nais/handbook/docs/administrative/nais-system/board.md

 This is where initiatives are placed when they are first created and the shaping takes place.
 Whoever has the initiative makes sure relevant people are involved in the shaping process.

+Initiatives that are not selected for the next period are moved back to this column, and can then either be [re-pitched](#re-pitching) or archived.

 ### Initiativer (RFC)